 Simmons University School of Nursing located in the heart of a thriving healthcare hub in Longwood Medical Area, brings in exceptional opportunities in terms of experiential learning and job placements.
 Its small student faculty ratio provides ample scope for personalized mentoring and forging bonds with professors and peers, alike.
 The school is known for the quality of its nursing graduates who are often honored for their accomplishments and outstanding service.

 The Entry Level MSN program in Massachusetts is a three-year program that is designed to prepare you to become a Family Nurse Practitioner.
 During the first four semesters you will take courses that will prepare you for the NCLEX-RN.
 In the graduate segment of the program, during the third year, you will conduct research and complete coursework that will prepare you to successfully take the FNP (Family Nurse Practitioner) certification exam.
 Upon passing the exam, you can either go on to work in any kind of healthcare setting or choose to pursue Doctor of Nursing Practice programs.
 A word of advice would be to refrain from working during the pre-licensure part of the program.

-What Next in MA After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in MA?

 Get My RN License: